nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 list(0, 1, 2, "three")
 list(F, TRUE, 2, 3)
 list("these" = F, "are" = TRUE, "names" = 2, "three")
-list("and" = F, "they" = TRUE, "work" = 2, "notemptyanymore" = "for both lists and vectors :)")
+list("and" = F,
+     "they" = TRUE,
+     "work" = 2,
+     "notemptyanymore" = "for both lists and vectors :)")
 ```
 </div>

 \
-The other data types can be found in the [Vectors](https://adv-r.hadley.nz/vectors-chap.html) chapter as mentioned previously or will be covered in the project eventually.
+The other data types can be found in the [Vectors](https://adv-r.hadley.nz/vectors-chap.html) chapter as mentioned previously or will be covered throughout the project.

 ## Functions